subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 But does the network always converge to one of these stored states?
 Using simulations Hopfield showed that about $0.15N$ states can be simultaneously remembered before the error in recall is severe.
 Within a few years the system was analyzed using the tools of Statistical Mechanics, and this is described next.

-In order to analyze the system using Statistical Mechanics, we have to introduce temperature into the equations.
+In order to analyze the systems we have to introduce temperature into the equations.
 This is done by changing the state transition equations as follows: Denote the field at node $i$ at time $t$ as

 $$  h_i(t) = \sum_j J_{ij}\sigma_j(t) $$